smartcontractkit/havoc/README.md

 Havoc is just a generator and a module that reads your `dir = $mydir` from config

-If you wish to add custom experiments written by hand create your custom directory and mimick the layout
+If you wish to add custom experiments written by hand create your custom directory and add experiments

-Add your failure type dir, like `io`, and insert experiments for your namespace, then use `run` or `apply` commands to trigger the experiment(s)
+Experiments will be executed in lexicographic order, however, for custom experiments there are 2 simple rules:
+- directory names must be in `["external", "failure", "latency", "cpu", "memory", "group-failure", "group-latency"]`
+- `metadata.name` should be equal to your experiment filename

+When you are using `run` monkey command, if directory is not empty havoc won't automatically generate experiments, so you can extend generated experiments with your custom modifications

 ### Developing